 - Periodontal disease is the most common inflammation health issue in humans.

 - The issue has been linked to an increased risk of mortality for people with kidney problems.

 - Nearly 10% of the global population has severe periodontal disease.

 - As confirmed by WHO, the majority of oral conditions can be successfully treated when caught early.

-A periodontist is the best person to help you keep teeth and gums in great health.
+A periodontist is the best person to help you keep your teeth and gums in great health.

 When Should You Visit a Periodontist?

 While periodontal disease is more common in men than women and becomes a bigger threat with age, it can affect anybody of any age.
 It is most commonly caused by sugar and the development of tartar, which is why nobody is immune.

 Prevention is the best form of protection, which is why everyone should seek to see a periodontist 1-2 times per year.
 Almost half of the American population does not see a dentist of any kind as often as they like, which is why now is the perfect time to search for a periodontist near me.